-\ Week number is calculated from specimen date for SGSS data.
-Data is based on laboratory geography.
-Following the introduction of the rotavirus vaccine into the routine childhood immunisation schedule in July 2013, the total number of laboratory-confirmed rotavirus infections each season has remained low compared to the pre-vaccine period.
+Week number is calculated from specimen date for SGSS data.
+Data are based on laboratory geography.
+Following the introduction of the rotavirus vaccine into the routine childhood immunisation schedule in July 2013, the total number of laboratory-confirmed rotavirus infections each season has remained low compared to the prevaccine period.